Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

 Andres said via Twitter that the World Central Kitchen team "will be there working side by side with everyone on the ground as long as we are needed."

 Before arriving in Japan, Bloch was working in Australia, where World Central Kitchen operates a "relief kitchen" to feed firefighters and evacuees.
-The organization is currently active in a number of spots, from Puerto Rico and the Bahamas to Venezuela and along the U.S.-Mexico border.
+The organization is active in a number of other places, from Puerto Rico and the Bahamas to Venezuela and along the U.S.-Mexico border.

 Hospital director in Wuhan dies of COVID-19

-Liu Zhiming, director of the Wuchang Hospital at the epicenter of a deadly coronavirus outbreak in Wuhan, China, has died from COVID-19, state media reported Tuesday, highlighting the risk that the respiratory virus poses to health professionals.
+The director of a hospital in Wuhan, China, the center of a deadly coronavirus outbreak, has died from the disease COVID-19, state media reported Tuesday, highlighting the risk that the respiratory virus poses to health professionals.

-Liu, whose age is variously being reported as 50 or 51, was one of more than 1,700 medical workers confirmed to be infected with the virus, according to China Daily.
-The state news outlet adds that the number dates from last Tuesday — meaning even more doctors, nurses and other medical staff may currently be infected.
+Liu Zhiming, whose age is variously being reported as 50 or 51, was head of the Wuchang Hospital.
+He was also one of more than 1,700 medical workers confirmed to be infected with the highly contagious virus, according to China Daily.
+The state news outlet adds that the number of workers dates from last Tuesday — meaning even more doctors, nurses and other medical staff might now be infected.

 Outbreak's pace is seen slowing in China

-Mainland China currently has more than 70,000 confirmed COVID-19 cases, according to the World Health Organization.
-And while the country has also endured the majority of deaths associated with the outbreak, health experts in China say there are signs that the pace at which the virus is spreading may be slowing down.
+Mainland China currently has seen more than 70,000 confirmed COVID-19 cases, according to the World Health Organization.
+And while the country has suffered the majority of deaths associated with the outbreak, health experts in China say there are signs that the pace at which the virus is spreading might be slowing down.

-NPR's Emily Feng reports for our Newscast unit from Beijing:
+As NPR's Emily Feng reports from Beijing:

 "Today's numbers from China's national health commission show that the rate at which new cases reported outside Hubei province, where the epidemic has been concentrated, has dropped for two weeks.
 China's top state epidemiologist said earlier this week that he expected the outbreak to peak sometime in April.